-Fig. 7: Safety distances
+Fig. 8: Safety distances (view from above) up

 7.2 Combustion air

 An adequate supply of combustion air must be provided during operation.
 With a modern very thick building shell it can happen that the combustion air supply is not guaranteed for balanced flue operation or that the draft behavior is impaired.
 In this case an adequate supply of combustion air must be provided.
 Your Austroflamm specialist dealer will be happy to advise you.